Little Dorrit: The financial collapse

-After prodding Mrs. Clennam to tell the truth, which she refuses to do, Jeremiah gave the papers with this codicil to the uncle's will to his twin brother on the night that Arthur arrived home.
+After prodding Mrs. Clennam to tell the truth, which she refused to do, Jeremiah gave the papers with this codicil to the uncle's will to his twin brother on the night that Arthur arrived home.
 He told Mrs. Clennam that he had burned the papers on the next day.
 Blandois took the papers after killing Jeremiah's brother and left a copy at the Marshalsea for Little Dorrit.

 Although Mrs Clennam failed to tell Little Dorrit of her inheritance or give it to her, she hired her for seamstress work.
 She failed to tell Arthur about his biological mother, although Arthur had sensed that his father had some past burden on his mind as he died.
 Unwilling to yield to blackmail by Blandois and with some remorse, the rigid woman rises from her chair and totters out of her house to reveal the secrets to Little Dorrit at the Marshalsea.
 Mrs. Clennam begs her forgiveness, which the girl grants.

 Returning home, Mrs. Clennam falls in the street, never to recover the use of her speech or limbs, as the house of Clennam collapses before her eyes, killing Blandois.
 Affery was outdoors seeking her mistress, and Jeremiah had escaped London with as much money as he could find.
 Rather than hurt Arthur, Little Dorrit chooses not to reveal the will that was meant to benefit her but will tell him about his parents after his mother dies.

 Mr. Meagles seeks the original papers, stopping in France to ask Miss Wade.
 She has them but denies it.
 Tattycoram, who has suffered under Miss Wade's sadistic temperament, follows Meagles back to London and presents the papers to him.
 He gives them to Little Dorrit.
 When Arthur is well and they are about to marry, Little Dorrit asks him to burn the papers.
 Mr. Meagles then seeks out Arthur's business partner Daniel Doyce from abroad.
 Doyce returns a wealthy and successful man, who arranges to clear all debts for Arthur's release.
 Arthur is released from the prison with his fortunes revived, his position secure with Doyce, and his health restored.
 Arthur and Little Dorrit marry.